Homemade Mango Cheesecake Ice Cream

 This Homemade Mango Cheesecake Ice Cream is every dessert lovers dream!
-Because it just doesn't get better than cheesecake and ice cream coming together.
-It is smooth, fluffy, tangy and all things yummy and requires no churning!
+It is smooth, fluffy, tangy, all things yummy, and requires no churning!

-And this isn't even a real ice cream recipe or anything like my other no churn ice creams.
-It doesn't have condensed milk or a load of sugar.
-Most of the sweetness comes from the mango and the lightness from the heavy cream and you can never go wrong with cream cheese right?
-Especially Philadephia cream cheese, but I've used Britannia cream cheese as well and it totally works!
+This one is nothing like my other no churn ice creams.
+It doesn’t have condensed milk or a load of sugar.
+Most of the sweetness and lightness comes from the mango and heavy cream.
+Plus, you can never go wrong with cream cheese right?
+Let’s see how to make this one!

 If you try this out, be sure to tag your pictures @my_foodstory on Instagram because I really love seeing your creations!
 And don’t forget to follow me on Pinterest for some daily recipe inspiration.